yehoryatskevych/craftable-arrays/CONTRIBUTING.md

-# Contributing to Craftable Arrays
+# Contributing to Lazy Arrays

-The following is a set of guidelines for contributing to Craftable Arrays.
+The following is a set of guidelines for contributing to Lazy Arrays.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents